lewconway/python-sscha/README.md

+## LJC: A fork of SSCHA with some QOL tweaks

 # SSCHA

 The stochastic self-consistent harmonic approximation (SSCHA) is a full computational python package that simulates thermodynamic and phononic properties of materials accounting for anharmonicity at a nonperturbative level, fully including quantum and thermal fluctuations.